mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 Three minutes for a 7GB dot product.
 This runs at about half the FLOPS of a normal in-memory matmul.
 I'm not sure yet why the discrepancy.
 Also, this isn't using an optimized BLAS; we have yet to leverage multiple cores.

+This isn't trivial to write, but it's not bad either.

 Complexity and Usability